rcalixte/wayland-book/src/xdg-shell-basics/xdg-toplevel.md

 interface which we will finally use to display an application window.
 Once we've turned our `wl_surface` into an `xdg_surface` using `xdg_wm_base.get_xdg_surface`, we can use `xdg_surface.get_toplevel` to obtain an `xdg_toplevel`.
-Once we do, we have created an application window and we have at our disposal a number of requests for its configuration, such as:
+We have created an application window, and we have a number of requests at our disposal for its configuration:

 - Setting our window title
 - Starting an interactive move or resize of the window